billyin0702/newsSummarizer/README.md

 #### Quest details
 - To activate the virtual environment, run 'conda activate bill_news'
 - To deactivate the virtual environment, run 'conda deactivate'
-- On Quest, computation could be a little slower, you may have to wait a while
+- On Quest, computation is exponentially slower compared to my local machine.
+So for the summary to compute, you may have to wait a while, especially when using the bert-extractive-summarizer model